 Well – why not indeed?
 The bike – well who wouldn’t want to throw caution to the winds and head out on the highway?
 I don’t have a great deal of hair, and I’m not convinced pink would suit my colouring.
 But dammit, shouldn’t I be able to do that if I wanted to?

-Midlife crisis ‘signs’ to look out for apparently include going vegan, signing up for sporting challenges, reaching out to old lovers, reaching out to MUCH younger new lovers, buying a toupee, getting a tattoo, buying expensive toys like Lamborghinis (if only), learning to play an instrument or joining a band, taking up an extreme sport, going to Glastonbury… you get the picture.
+Signs to look out for (apparently) include going vegan, signing up for sporting challenges, reaching out to old lovers, reaching out to MUCH younger new lovers, buying a toupee, getting a tattoo, buying expensive toys like Lamborghinis (if only), learning to play an instrument or joining a band, taking up an extreme sport, going to Glastonbury… you get the picture.

 I’ve sacrificed a whole ton of dreams to support my family – whom I love without reservation.
 But the truth is that there is a huge list of things I didn’t do, because I put them first